JeroenDM/descartes_tutorials/README.md

 We implemented an example of path planning for a welding robot.
 The original code is written [Bart's repository](https://github.com/Bart123456/lasrobot_ws).
 It was in serious need of cleaning and refactoring, therefore we started from scratch in this repository, which is a fork of the original code.

-Because I new to ROS development and open to suggestions, I will explain how I orginizade my workspace to write and test this tutorial.
-As IDE we use [RoboWare](http://www.roboware.me/), which is based on visual studio code.

 ## What we want to show in the tutorial

 - Visualization of a trajectory.